-Soft, buttery rolls spread with a cream cheese mixture and stuffed with juicy raspberries.
-These Raspberry Cream Cheese Sweet Rolls make a special treat.
+Raspberry Sweet Rolls are soft, buttery rolls spread with a sweet cream cheese mixture and stuffed with juicy raspberries.

 - 3 tablespoons sugar